Corporate finance during the pandemic

 Those transactions that were always sound long-term strategic decisions have still proceeded, just more slowly.
 Having built momentum over months or even years, the current hiatus can be viewed as a blip rather than a fundamental shift.

 Businesses or groups with weaker balance sheets are being sold or broken up.
-Particularly in over-geared groups that have grown with leverage and acquisition.
-There is evidence of good subsidiaries / non-core divisions coming to the market and being acquired as perfectly sound businesses with strong long-term prospects.
+This is particularly true of highly-geared groups who have grown through debt-funded acquisitions.
+Strong subsidiaries and non-core divisions with good long-term prospects are coming to the market and successfully finding acquirers.

-There are business failures, the first of which we are already witnessing in leisure, retail and travel sectors.
-Whilst these represent the most negative end of current activity, for specific turn-around focused acquirers this may be a good time to be active in the market.
+Of course, there are also business failures in sectors including leisure, retail and travel.
+Whilst these represent the most negative end of current activity, for turn-around investors this may be a good time to be active in the market.

 Technology is being used to keep transactions moving

 Most M&A professionals were already accustomed to remote working, relying on video conferencing and online data rooms for cross-border deals.
 Recent events have only served to enhance this ability to collaborate remotely and made confidential meetings with multiple parties easier and more common.
 For business owners seeking comprehensive advice from corporate finance advisors, lawyers, tax specialists and others it has never been easier.